laurolins/nanocube/api/README.md

 #                   ));
 #
 # So the time bin semantic is the following: there are 16 levels in the binary
-# tree which corresponds, in its finest layer to the numbers {0,1,...,65535}.
+# tree which yields a correspondence between its leaves and the numbers {0,1,...,65535}.
-# Each of these numbers correspond to one hour aggregate of date (ie.
+# By the `index_dimension` spec above, each of these numbers correspond to one hour
-# 3600 secs).
-Tying back these (fine time resolution) numbers to the calendar, we
+# aggregate of date (ie. 3600 secs).
+Tying back these (fine time resolution)
-# have the following correspondence:
+# numbers to the calendar, we have the following correspondence:
 #
 #     time interval                                             finest bin
+#                                                               or leaf number
 #     [2013-12-01T00:00:00-06:00,2013-12-01T00:00:00-06:00)     0
 #     [2013-12-01T00:00:01-06:00,2013-12-01T01:00:00-06:00)     1
 #     [2013-12-01T00:00:02-06:00,2013-12-01T02:00:00-06:00)     2